 - National Association for African Americans in Human Resources: Member, 2004-Present

-James is very active in the Nashville community and a passionate non-profit supporter.
-Among the organizations he has been involved in are Big Brothers Big Sisters of Middle Tennessee, Matthew Walker Comprehensive Health Center and the Kelly Miller Smith Center Against Abuse Behavior.
-An active member of the Mt.
-Zion Baptist Church, he also serves as a trustee and was instrumental in the Project 2000 committee, which oversaw the construction of the church’s $17 million facility.
+James is very active in the Nashville community and a passionate nonprofit supporter.
+Among the organizations he has been involved with are Big Brothers Big Sisters of Middle Tennessee, Matthew Walker Comprehensive Health Center, and the Kelly Miller Smith Center Against Abuse Behavior.
+He is an active member of the Mt.
+Zion Baptist Church.
+James serves as trustee and was instrumental in the Project 2000 committee, which oversaw the construction of the church’s $17 million facility.

 - American Baptist College: Board of Trustees, 2015-Present

 - Tennessee Department of Human Resources (gubernatorial appointment): Member, Board of Appeals, 2012-Present

 - Growth Enterprises Nashville, Inc.: Board Member, 2013-2015